Stochastic Galerkin particle methods for kinetic equations of plasmas with uncertainties: Abstract

 The bilinear operator $Q(f,f)$ is the collisional operator describing the interactions between the charged particles.
 A classical choice is given by the Landau collision operator^^>\cite{landau1965}

 where we omitted explicit dependence from $(x,t)$ for brevity, and $\Phi$ is a $3 \times 3$ nonnegative symmetric matrix that defines the interactions between particles.
 Its usual form is given by

 where $\gamma>0$ in the case of hard potentials, $\gamma=0$ in the Maxwellian case, and $\gamma<0$ in the case of soft potential.
 In particular, the choice $\gamma = -3$ is the so-called Coulombian case and plays a central role in plasma physics.
-The large time behavior of the collision operator is the local Maxwellian distibution
+The kernel of the collision operator is characterized by local Maxwellian distibutions